foundry-vtt-community/wiki.js/development/api/DataModel.md

 ![Up to date as of v11](https://img.shields.io/badge/FoundryVTT-v11-informational)

-"Data Model" refers *both* to the root class that [Document](/en/development/api/document) extends, as well as the `ypeDataModel` class that can be instantiated for the `system` property of eligible document types.
+"Data Model" refers *both* to the root class that [Document](/en/development/api/document) extends, as well as the `TypeDataModel` class that can be instantiated for the `system` property of eligible document types.

 Official documentation
 - [v10 Data Model](https://foundryvtt.com/article/v10-data-model/)